GeekHunter-Brasil/hello-world/backend-styleguide/README.md

   let(:second_hiring) { create(:hiring, job: job) }
   let(:other_hiring) { create(:hiring), job: other_job }

-  it 'should return the expected hirings' do
+  it 'returns only the hirings of the given job' do
     result = subject.find_all_by_job_id(job.id)
     expect(result).to [first_hiring, second_hiring]
   end